Open-Microfrontends/open-microfrontends-generator/README.md

 ### hostBackendIntegrationsJava

-Generates integration files for Java-based Host Application, including server-side code for security and proxying.
+Generates integration files for Java-based Host Application, including server-side code for security, proxying and SSR.

 > [!NOTE]
 > The main purpose of this template is to demonstrate that a backend integration is possible in arbitrary languages.
-> But it cannot support SSR, and there is no type-safety for Microfrontend inputs like the config.
+> But there is no type-safety for Microfrontend inputs like the config at the moment.

 TODO